3D Printing

 I have a technical component that needs to be made to fit, what’s the best way to do that?

 In this case, the Formlabs is recommended.
 The Formlabs achieves an extremely high resolution when printing, and the layers also lie exactly on top of each other.
 Consequently, edges and surfaces become sharp-edged and smooth with the Formlabs.
-This plays a role with parts that need to fit into others, this property is not present with the Ultimaker’s printing process.
-To get a rough impression of the part, this can also be printed on the Ultimaker first, as it is cheaper.
+This plays a role with parts that need to fit into others, this property is not present with the FDM printing process.
+To get a rough impression of the part, this can also be printed using PLA first, as it is cheaper.

 Can you tell me how much this will cost?